 Mr. Roddey has served as a director of the Company since November 2013.
-He had previously served as a director from 2011 to September 2013.
+He had previously served as a director from 2011 to September 2013 and has been a director of seven publicly traded companies during his career.
 Mr. Roddey has served as a director of Baker Tilly Virchow Krause, LLP, an accounting and business advisory firm, since its acquisition of ParenteBeard, LLP in 2014.
 He had previously served as Principal-Business Consulting Services of the accounting and advisory firm of ParenteBeard and its predecessor, McCrory & McDowell LLC, since 2007.
 Mr. Roddey was a partner at the Hawthorne Group, an investment and management company, from 2004 to 2007 and from 1978 to 2000.
 From 2000 to 2004, he served as the Chief Executive of Allegheny County, Pennsylvania.
 Mr. Roddey was a director of SEEC, Inc., a software provider for the insurance and financial services industry, from 2005 to 2008.
 Earlier in his career, he served as President and a director of Turner Communications, Inc. and Rollins Communication, Inc. and, while associated with the Hawthorne Group, President and Chief Executive Officer of Pittsburgh Outdoor Advertising, Gateway Outdoor Advertising and International Sports Marketing, among other companies.
 The Board believes that Mr. Roddey should serve as a director due to his lengthy executive experience in a variety of industries through which he has developed significant managerial, operational and financial expertise.